apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

   <td>
     A tag indicating which class to use for creating the Kubernetes service and determining its URI for the submission client.
 Valid values are currently <code>NodePort</code> and <code>ExternalAnnotation</code>.
-By default, a service is created with the NodePort type, and the driver will be contacted at one of the kubelet nodes at the port that the Kubelets expose for the service.
-If the Kubelets cannot be contacted from the submitter's machine, consider setting this to <code>ExternalAnnotation</code> as described in "Determining the Driver Base URI" above.
-One may also include a custom implementation of <code>org.apache.spark.deploy.rest.kubernetes.DriverServiceManager</code> on the submitter's classpath - spark-submit loads an instance of that class via Service Loading.
+By default, a service is created with the <code>NodePort</code> type, and the driver will be contacted at one of the nodes at the port that the nodes expose for the service.
+If the nodes cannot be contacted from the submitter's machine, consider setting this to <code>ExternalAnnotation</code> as described in "Determining the Driver Base URI" above.
+One may also include a custom implementation of <code>org.apache.spark.deploy.rest.kubernetes.DriverServiceManager</code> on the submitter's classpath - spark-submit service loads an instance of that class.
 To use the custom implementation, set this value to the custom implementation's return value of
     <code>DriverServiceManager#getServiceManagerType()</code>.
 This method should only be done as a last resort.
   </td>